akilbekov/blog/src/pages/pages/2018-08-11---about/index.md

 Big data, security, monitoring

-- consulting and hands-on implementation across a variety of practices, including, best practice consulting, key security controls, awareness and culture, and secure communication environments
+- consulting and hands-on implementation across a variety of practices, including, best practice consulting, key security controls, and secure communication environments
 - design and implementation of monitoring/security solutions
-- consulting on performance
-- automated deployment, testing, monitoring
 - working with customers to determine requirements and define the scope of a project

-### IT Beaver, Contract Rails Developer, Oct 2016 – Mar 2017
+### IT Beaver, Contract Fullstack Developer, Oct 2016 – Mar 2017

 Ruby, RoR, CSS, JS, React, TDD

-- support and fixing bugs in existing applications
+- supporting and fixing bugs in existing applications
 - covering apps with tests

 ### KMG Solutions, Contract Engineer, Oct 2016 – Dec 2016